-HmC has implemented virtual graphics processing unit (vGPU) capabilities to support select users that require additional resources for graphical or computational intensive applications.
+HmC has implemented virtual graphics processing unit (vGPU) and graphics processing unit (GPU) capabilities to support select users that require additional resources for graphical or computational intensive applications.

-The HmC vGPU capability leverages the industry leading NVIDA GRID technology.
+The Hanscom Cloud (x86) includes NVIDA GRID technology.
 There are two approaches for enabling vGPU to systems in the cloud - virtual Shared Graphics Acceleration (vSGA) and virtual Direct Graphics Acceleration (vDGA).

 vSGA allows all deployed systems on a hypervisor to access the vGPU resource, much like they share the CPU.
 This implementation should support most use cases for graphic acceleration.
 The application must support up to DirectX 9.0c and OpenGL 2.1.
 Applications that require a later version of DirectX may not perform correctly when using vSGA.
 Each system is allocated a portion of the available video memory, currently 128MB each in HmC.

 vDGA requires discrete mapping of a virtual machine to a core on the vGPU.
 At this time, there is no cloud level automation to support this; the cloud administrators would have to perform a manual action.
 If a program does not have success with the vSGA implementation, they can request a vDGA pilot. vDGA generally supports the versions of DirectX and OpenGL that the GPU manufacturer’s graphics driver supports.
 If approved for a pilot, the HmC admin team will work with the program to "test drive" their application in a vDGA mode.

 All hypervisors with vGPU capabilities are configured with the NVIDIA drivers.
 The operating system templates in the vGPU enabled cloudspaces have had the appropriate video driver installed and tested for vSGA access (e.g., VMware SVGA 3D).

 Note: There may be driver version dependencies which may affect your application